MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/configure-portal-authentication.md

 You can enable, disable, and configure identity providers from [Power Pages](https://make.powerpages.microsoft.com/) by using simplified authentication configuration.
 After you select an identity provider, you can then follow prompts to easily enter the provider settings.

 > [!NOTE]
 > Changes to the authentication settings [might take a few minutes](/power-apps/maker/portals/admin/clear-server-side-cache#caching-changes-for-portals-with-version-926x-or-later) to be reflected on the website.
-Restart the website by using [portal actions](../../admin/admin-overview.md) if you want the changes to be reflected immediately.
+Restart the website by using [the admin center](../../admin/admin-overview.md) if you want the changes to be reflected immediately.

 To configure an identity provider for your website: